Ryō Hirohashi

-Ryō Hirohashi (広橋 涼, Hirohashi Ryō) is a Japanese voice actress affiliated with Aoni Production.
-She mainly voices young girls and young boys.
+Ryō Hirohashi (広橋 涼, Hirohashi Ryō) (born August 5, 1977) is a Japanese voice actress affiliated with Aoni Production.
 She is known for voicing Miles "Tails" Prower in the Sonic the Hedgehog series.

 Biography

 Hirohashi was born in Niigata Prefecture, her family's home being a Buddhist temple.
-Due to family reasons, she attended Ryukoku University in Kyoto, a Buddhist university, but in the middle of her first year, she was told by her parents that she could do what she liked even if it wasn't related to Buddhism, so she sought out what she wanted to do.
-During her second year, she remembered a radio show she used to listen to in junior high school and became interested in voice acting, so she attended the Aoni Coaching School Osaka while attending university at the same time.
-The radio personality she had listened to in junior high school was a voice actor, so upon learning that such a job exists, she decided to become a voice actor herself.
+Due to family reasons, she attended Ryukoku University in Kyoto, a Buddhist university.
+Moreover, in the middle of her first year, Hirohashi was told by her parents that she could do what she liked even if it was not related to Buddhism, so Hirohashi sought out what she wanted to do.
+During her second year, Hirohashi remembered a radio show she used to listen to in middle school and became interested in voice acting, leading her to attend Aoni Coaching School Osaka while attending university at the same time.
+The radio personality Hirohashi had listened to was a voice actress, and upon learning that such a job exists, she decided to become one herself.

-She graduated from the 16th class of Aoni Coaching School Osaka and made her debut as a voice actor in Aquarian Age: Sign for Evolution in 2002.
-In February 2007, her profile was posted on the list of graduates page on the official website of Aoni Coaching School Osaka.